 - Review comment cards and guest responses on social media and handle any negative feedback accordingly

-- Coordinate purchases from suppliers to ensure that products are delivered on time and invoices are paid per the supplier service level agreements
+- Coordinate purchases from suppliers to ensure that products are delivered on time and invoices are paid per the supplier service-level agreements

 - Review stock level reports every week to determine food and beverage requirements for the upcoming week

-- Inspect storage areas once a week and allocate tasks such as labeling, removing of old stock, cleaning of fridges, cold rooms and other storage areas to the Kitchen Hand
+- Inspect storage areas once a week and allocate tasks such as labeling, removing of old stock, and cleaning of fridges, cold rooms and other storage areas to the Kitchen Hand

 - Responsible for creating signature dishes that require technical flair and expertise